-Winter sports at Davidson College typically spans September to March and includes basketball, swimming and diving, track and field (indoor), and wrestling.
+Winter sports at Davidson College typically span September to March and include basketball, swimming and diving, track and field (indoor), and wrestling.
 Of all these sports, the Davidson Wildcats basketball team is the most prominent and popular — probably because high-profile NBA star Steph Curry launched his career at Davidson.
-Curry is not the first Wildcats alum that progressed to the NBA; Davidson College has a history of recruiting and polishing future NBA players.
+Curry is not the first Wildcats alum who progressed to the NBA; Davidson College has a history of recruiting and polishing several future NBA players.

 Wildcat Men’s Basketball

 The Davidson basketball team is an NCAA Division 1 member, competing in the Atlantic 10 Conference.
 They have competed in 15 NCAA Tournaments and advanced to the Elite Eight in 1968, 1969, and 2008.
 There have been 4 Wildcat All-American players: Fred Hetzel (top pick in the 1965 NBA draft), Dick Snyder (1979 NBA champion), Mike Maloy (one of the first African American students at Davidson), and Steph Curry (two-time MVP with Golden State Warriors).

 For a candidate to have a jersey or number retired, the Athletic Department policy states that the candidate must have completed and received a bachelor’s degree.
 Six Davidson Wildcats players have had jerseys retired: